-The ISL6334AR5368 controls microprocessor core voltage regulation by driving up to 4 interleaved synchronous-rectified buck channels in parallel.
+The ISL6334D controls voltage regulator by driving up to 4 interleaved synchronous-rectified buck channels in parallel.
 This multiphase architecture results in multiplying channel ripple frequency and reducing input and output ripple currents.
-Lower ripple results in fewer components, lower cost, reduced power dissipation, and smaller implementation area.
+Lower ripple results in fewer components, lower cost, reduced power dissipation and smaller implementation area.

 Microprocessor loads can generate load transients with extremely fast edge rates and requires high efficiency at light load.
-The ISL6334AR5368 utilizes Intersil's proprietary Active Pulse Positioning (APP), Adaptive Phase Alignment (APA) modulation scheme, active phase adding and dropping to achieve and maintain the extremely fast transient response with fewer output capacitors and high efficiency from light to full load.
+The ISL6334D utilizes Intersil's proprietary Active Pulse Positioning (APP), Adaptive Phase Alignment (APA) modulation scheme, active phase adding and dropping to achieve and maintain the extremely fast transient response with fewer output capacitors and high efficiency from light to full load.

-The ISL6334AR5368 is designed to be completely compliant with Intel VR11.1 specifications.
-It accurately reports the load current via IMON pin to the microprocessor, which sends an active low PSI# signal to the controller at low power mode.
-The controller then enters 1- or 2-phase operation with diode emulation option to reduce magnetic core and switching losses, yielding high efficiency at light load.
+The ISL6334D is designed to be completely compliant with Intel VR11.1 specifications.
+It accurately reports the load current via the IMON pin to the microprocessor, which sends an active low PSI# signal to the controller at low power mode.
+The controller then enters 1- or 2-phase operation with a diode emulation option to reduce magnetic core and switching losses, yielding high efficiency at light load.
 After the PSI# signal is de-asserted, the dropped phase(s) are added back to sustain heavy load transient response and efficiency.

-Today's microprocessors require a tightly regulated output voltage position versus load current (droop).
-The ISL6334AR5368 senses the output current continuously by utilizing patented techniques to measure the voltage across the dedicated current sense resistor or the DCR of the output inductor.
-The sensed current flows out of FB pin to develop the precision voltage drop across the feedback resistor for droop control.
+The ISL6334D senses the output current continuously by utilizing patented techniques to measure the voltage across the dedicated current sense resistor or the DCR of the output inductor.
 Current sensing circuits also provide the needed signals for channel-current balancing, average overcurrent protection and individual phase current limiting.
-An NTC thermistor's temperature is sensed via TM pin and internally digitized for thermal monitoring and for integrated thermal compensation of the current sense elements.
+An NTC thermistor's temperature is sensed via the TM pin and internally digitized for thermal monitoring and for integrated thermal compensation of the current sense elements.

 A unity gain, differential amplifier is provided for remote voltage sensing and completely eliminates any potential difference between remote and local grounds.
 This improves regulation and protection accuracy.
-The threshold-sensitive enable input is available to accurately coordinate the start-up of the ISL6334AR5368 with any other voltage rail.
-Dynamic-VIDTM technology allows seamless on-the-fly VID changes.
+The threshold-sensitive enable input is available to accurately coordinate the start-up of the ISL6334D with any other voltage rail.
+Dynamic VIDTM technology allows seamless on-the-fly VID changes.
 The offset pin allows accurate voltage offset settings that are independent of VID setting.